U.S. Productivity, It's Formula, and Trends

-Governments use productivity measures to evaluate whether laws, taxes and other policies increase or impede business growth.
+Governments use productivity measures to evaluate whether laws, taxes, and other policies increase or impede business growth.

 Central banks analyze productivity to see how well the economy is using total capacity.
 If productivity is low, then the economy is in recession.
 If capacity utilization is high, then the economy may be in danger of inflation.
 For these reasons, productivity growth is desired.
-(Source: "Defining and Measuring Productivity," OECD.)

 You can increase productivity by either increasing output or decreasing input.

 The Bureau of Labor Statistics measures hours worked by employees, proprietors, and unpaid family workers.
 It also uses an index for both GDP and hours worked.
-(Source: BLS, Technical Information About the Labor Productivity Measures, March 11, 2008)

 U.S. Productivity Trends

 That was because of increased life expectancy that allowed workers to live longer.
-Technology, such as railroads, telegraphs and the internal combustion engine, also helped workers produce more.
+Technology, such as railroads, telegraphs, and the internal combustion engine, also helped workers produce more.

 From 2007 to 2012, productivity averaged 1.8 percent, as workers who weren't laid off during the recession had to produce more.

 That was due to the decline in oil production, especially shale oil.
 As prices fell in 2015 and 2016, companies laid off workers.
-That lowered overall productivity because the industry is nearly two and a half times more productive than the average job.
+That lowered overall productivity because the industry is almost two and a half times more productive than the average job.
 That's according to an April 2016 study from the Federal Reserve Bank of Kansas City.

 Income Hasn't Kept Up

-As output increased it didn't translate to an equal increase in workers' standard of living.
+Something's happened to productivity in America that untied it from a rising standard of living.
+The 2008 financial crisis aggravated this trend.
+The increase in output didn't translate to an equal increase in workers' standard of living.
 Instead, it went to the owners of capital.
 Corporate profits reached an all-time high in 2013.
-They were 12.53 percent of GDP up from 7 percent in 2000.
-That means corporations got a bigger slice of output, while workers received a smaller slice.
+They were 12.53 percent of GDP, up from 7 percent in 2000.
+Corporations got a bigger slice of output, while workers received a smaller slice.

 Thank Robots and Foreign Workers